DuoRes/google-news-extension/backend/README.md

-# CronJobs for LifeWiki
-This repo hosts all the recurrent batch jobs that's executed independent of server functionalities.

-## Dependencies
-This repo is dependent on the repository `git@github.com:DryHuo/Backend.git` for getting mongoose schemas for `User` and `Post`.
+# Backend For Chrome Extension

+This is the backend for the chrome extension.
+It is a simple node.js server that uses express and MongoDB.